MRCIEU/CheckSumStats/README.md

 ## Step 6.
 Combine all plots into a single report (arachidonic acid example)

-Lets combine all the key figures into a single report
+Let's combine all the key figures into a single report

 ``` r
 Plot_list2<-c("Plot1","Plot2","Plot3","Plot4","Plot5","Plot6")